 - Rethink whether existing casual employees actually need to be classified as “casual” or should be offered permanent employment – particularly where these are long-term and regularly consistent engagements to mitigate any risks to the employer.

-In other relevant news, on the 9th August 2018, the Full Bench of the Fair Work Commission handed down a decision determining various matters in regard to Modern Awards including the terms of a model “casual conversion” clause.
+In other relevant news, on the 9th August 2018, the Full Bench of the Fair Work Commission handed down a decision determining various matters in regard to awards including the terms of a model “casual conversion” clause.

-The 84 Modern Awards that do not currently include a “casual conversion” clause will be required to be varied from the 1st October 2018 to insert the model “casual conversion” clause.
+The 84 awards that do not currently include a “casual conversion” clause will be required to be varied from the 1st October 2018 to insert the model “casual conversion” clause.

-The other 28 Modern Awards that already contain a “casual conversion” clause will not be varied in line with the model clause.
+The other 28 awards that already contain a “casual conversion” clause will not be varied in line with the model clause.